 - Withdrawing from the University doesn’t impact your GPA.
 Any quarter during which you do not enroll in any courses simply does not appear on your transcript.

-- Your reasons for withdrawing remain private, but it’s important to be honest when you’re meeting with Dean Ewing because she can help you determine the best strategy for responding to your situation.
+- Your reasons for withdrawing remain private, but it’s important to be honest in your meeting with Kyla Katz because she can help you determine the best strategy for responding to your situation.

 - When you withdraw, you’re no longer a full time student.
-This may have implications for your status on your insurance plan, so talk with your advisor, family, and Dean Ewing to be sure you’re prepared for any issues that may arise.
+This may have implications for your status on your insurance plan, so talk with your advisor, family, and the Director of Advising to be sure you’re prepared for any issues that may arise.